 Minimum of six semester hours of Social and Behavioral Sciences (which must be in at least two different disciplines)

-Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or Political & Legal Environment of Public Administration (PUAD 295).
+Choose from the Anthropology, Economics, Psychology, and Sociology disciplines, or American Government in Action (PUAD 295).

 Select another Social Science elective if either Economics course is used in the Fundamental General Education Core.